RikkaApps/websites/appops/guide/technical/system_behaviors.md

 In Android 9 and before, it is invalid to set "Allow" in App Ops for apps target below 23.
 In Android 10, once the user sets "Deny" or "Allow only while using" in the system, the settings in App Ops will never take effect (because `uid mode` set by the system is used first).

-Since the system's permission settings were retained when upgrading from a lower version, this huge problem was slowly exposed only one year after Android 10 was released.
+Since the system's permission settings were retained when upgrading from a lower version, this huge problem was slowly exposed one year after Android 10 was released.

 ### Changes made in the new version (v5.0.0) of App Ops